ogorifuwe/java-8-fundamentals/01-lambda-expressions-and-functional-interfaces/notes.md

 #### Functional Interface

-A Functional Interface is an interface that contains a Singlr Absract Method (SAM) abstract method.
+A Functional Interface is an interface that contains a Single Absract Method (SAM).
 Examples include;

 - Runnable - Contains only run() method
 - Callable - Contains only call() method
 - ActionListener - Contains only actionPerformed() method
 - Comparable - Contains only compareTo() method

-Functional Interface is used/required to invoke a methond that is written with Lambda expression
+Functional Interface is used/required to invoke a method that is written with Lambda expression

 @FunctionalInterface annotation is used by the compiler to enforce that the